memdinhogenbirk/memdinhogenbirk-COMP1002-25F-11075-25F-real/assignment-2/README.txt

 I should note, to achieve the snowing effect overlay, I originally googled it, gemini gave me one solution.
 Didn't like the solution so I asked grok, which gave me a very similar solution.
 Still didn't like it, so I found this https://blog.logrocket.com/css-overlay/ tutorial here.
 Basically the same method again.
 So I attempted to tweak and alter it and find work arounds.
-In the end, these three were right, and I went back to a variation of this method.
+In the end, had to go with what I read from the above, went back to a variation of this method.

 Last note, all references for fonts, images, and the information for popouts, are referenced in the CSS and HTML